The GitLab JTBD Playbook

 - What are their [desired Outcomes]?

-- What are the [Related Jobs]?
+- What are their [Related Jobs]?

-- What are the [Job Differentiators]?
+- What are their [Job Differentiators]?

 Verify the Job Maps

 - Use the Figjam space provided for each participant and capture every step the participant mentions, using a sticky.
 Try to maintain chronological order and don’t worry about other aspects of your JTBD, such as Job Stages or Job Statement formatting.
+Your goal is to capture the participants process from start to finish so you can show it back to them for verification.

 - Note: If you are unable to include a notetaker during your interview sessions, perform this step afterwards when reviewing your interviews videos/notes.